hCaptcha/HCaptcha-ios-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '...'
 3. ...

+## Debug Logs

+The `HCaptcha` constructor accepts a `diagnosticLog` flag (bool) to enable detailed SDK logs.
+If you would like to report an issue with the SDK, please enable this flag and attach `diagnosticLog` output when you open the issue.

 ## Expected behavior
 A clear and concise description of what you expected to happen.